Friends of the Earth (US): Background

 Friends of the Earth U.S. was founded in California in 1969 by environmentalist David Brower after he left the Sierra Club.
 The organization was launched with the help of Donald Aitken, Jerry Mander and a $200,000 donation from the personal funds of Robert O. Anderson.
 One of its first major campaigns was the protest of nuclear power, particularly in California.

 The organization merged with the Environmental Policy Center and the Oceanic Society in 1989.

 Friends of the Earth International was founded in 1971 and today is a network of environmental organizations in 75 countries.
 In its early years, Friends of the Earth US was headquartered in San Francisco, but it was a largely decentralized organization, giving significant power and freedom to its local branches.

 Friends of the Earth, Inc. v Laidlaw Environmental Services, Inc.

 In 1999, Friends of the Earth represented residents near the North Tyger River in South Carolina in a case against Laidlaw Environmental Services, Inc. The case addressed the industrial pollution of the river.
 Although Laidlaw claimed that the case was moot, since the factory responsible for polluting the river had been closed, the Supreme Court held that the plaintiff had standing to sue because the residents alleged that they would have used the river for recreational purposes, but could not because of the pollution.
 Ruth Bader Ginsburg, writing for the majority wrote that the "aesthetic and recreational values of the area" had been lessened because of the defendant's repeated violations of its clean water permit.

 Projects and campaigns

-Friends of the Earth U.S. runs campaigns that generally fall into four major categories, supporting the organization's overarching principles: promoting sustainability, fighting for worldwide social and economic justice, and encouraging systemic change for lasting results.
-Many of their efforts focus on lobbying policies.